 The government response to the Corona Virus (COVID-19) pandemic has resulted in severe restrictions on the citizen’s rights to freely move and travel.
 In the UK we have been told by government not to leave our homes unless absolutely necessary, leaving millions of people disconnected from friends, family, employment, and support services they would normally attend.
 The experience of social isolation can begin to impact upon people as the ‘lockdown’ continues, adding an additional burden upon those who may already be struggling with existing problems.

 Scotland: attending mental health related appointments

-- Do not book a face-to-face appointment if you have a fever (over 37.8 degrees) or new cough.
+- Do not book a face-to-face appointment if you have a fever (over 37.8 degrees) or new cough or flu symptoms.
 Stay at home and avoid close contact with other people for at least 7 days – people you live with will need to self-isolate for 14 days.
 SKYPE can be used instead.

 Alternatives to Face-to-Face Appointments

 There is absolutely no reason to stop or interrupt your existing psychotherapy or personal development work during the Corona Virus restrictions.
 Wherever you live in the world, even if you remain concerned about infection, patients can still be assessed or continue psychotherapy work and counselling just as effectively via SKYPE from the safety of their own homes.
 See my website for further details and ways to reduce costs for those most in need of support.

 Wishing everyone the very best of health and wellbeing during unfolding events that bring restrictions that most of us have never experienced before.
 Stay well and stay connected with other people who care.